ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Ánamaðkar.md

         "meaning": "Large puddles cover the streets and the earth is soaked with water."
       },
       "s_UUvavmFsbX": {
-        "meaning": "On the surface, they are welcomed by the miniscule fingers of children."
+        "meaning": "On the surface, they are welcomed by the minuscule fingers of children."
       },
       "s_UuaMZfmT_M": {
         "meaning": "Then, the children break the worms apart or crush them under the soles of their winter boots."